elan-dcc/chrozomo/README.md

 Clone the repository and run app.R.
 Do make sure you have installed all the required packages.
 These packages can be found at the top of app.R

 ## Directory structure
-The **Chrozomo** project is organized into the following directories:
+The **ChroZoMo** project is organized into the following directories:
 ```
 Chrozomo
 ├───bin #code to convert CBS maps to json